simplyaltis/SimplyAltis-AltisLife/README.md

 - All the new items are saved and persistant in your inventory
 - Markets are now alphabetized
 - Cleaned up string tables.
 We are an english only server!
+- Compressed all the skins and removed unnecessary ones